Tooth Extractions Mesquite

 • Location of Tooth: The location of the tooth impacts the cost of your extraction.

 • Difficulty of Extraction: Some extractions are more complicated than others.
 This will contribute to the cost.
-For instance, extracting an impacted tooth tends to cost more than a simple tooth extraction.
+For instance, removing an impacted tooth tends to cost more than a simple tooth extraction.

 Does Dental Insurance Cover Tooth Extractions?